julianojulio/sharp/README.md

 The typical use case for this high speed Node.js module is to convert large images of many formats to smaller, web-friendly JPEG, PNG and WebP images of varying dimensions.

 The performance of JPEG resizing is typically 8x faster than ImageMagick and GraphicsMagick, based mainly on the number of CPU cores available.
-Everything remains non-blocking thanks to _libuv_ and Promises/A+ are supported.
+Everything remains non-blocking thanks to _libuv_, with Streams and Promises/A+ both supported.

 This module supports reading and writing images of JPEG, PNG and WebP to and from both Buffer objects and the filesystem.
 It also supports reading images of many other types from the filesystem via libmagick++ or libgraphicsmagick++ if present.